lightguy875/compton/README.md

 Put this command to initialize with your machine.

 # Warning
-Don't use it if your wm or DE have a graphical compositor or your system will be unstable
+Don't use it if your WM or DE have a graphical compositor or your system will be unstable